ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-multiple.md

 :::

-The hidden table (and it's primary index) backing the materialized view can now be used to significantly speed up the execution of our example query filtering on the URL column:
+The implicitly created table (and it's primary index) backing the materialized view can now be used to significantly speed up the execution of our example query filtering on the URL column:
 ```sql
 SELECT UserID, count(UserID) AS Count
 // highlight-next-line